VictorObrien/VictorObrien/README.md

  - 🌱 Currently working as a Front-End Developer.
  - 👯 I'm looking to collaborate on front-end projects.
  - 💬 Ask me about HTML5, CSS, JS, TS, React, NextJs and React Native.
- - 😍 Love my wife, son and daughter, code and coffee.
+ - 😍 Love my son daughter, code and coffee.
  - ⚡ Fun fact: I'm a multi-instrumentalist musician.

 ### Skils <br>